htoomik/car-rental/README.md

 It could be used with a REST API in front of it, or a desktop GUI, or a console application.

 The system also makes no assumptions regarding persistence technology for storing the data about rentals.
-Client code needs to provide an implementation of IRentalRepository, which could be implemented using any suitable database provider.
+Client code needs to provide an implementation of `IRentalRepository`, which could be implemented using any suitable database provider.

 An integration test using a simple in-memory implementation of the persistence layer demonstrates usage of the class library in a sample scenario.